itsvivianmill/journal/docs/Instructions/How to Create a GitHub Journal with Obsidian.md

 1. On the **Pages** tab
 	1. Select **GitHub Actions** in the drop down menu to change the deployment source
 #### Creating Folders and Cloning the Repository
-Get the SSH link of your `journal` repository to clone it to your local system.
+Get the SSH link of your `journal` repository to clone it to your local system. **Ensure that SSH keys of the local machine are imported in GitHub**
 1. On the GitHub Repository:
 	1. Click **Code**
 	2. Click **SSH**